wp-config.php of my WordPress

 define('FTP_PASS', 'Password123');

-If we want to configure the WP Mail SMTP plug-in in our WordPress, we must take into account the email account and password used by WordPress:
+If we want to 📃 Manual: Configure plugin for sending mail (WP Mail SMTP) in WordPress in our WordPress, we must take into account the email account and password used by WordPress:

 define('WPMS_SMTP_PASS', 'Password123');